tomzx/blog.tomrochette.com-content/agi/item.md

 -----

-# Things it should do

-* Improve algorithms
-	* Learn which data structure is the most appropriate for a problem
-		* Inspect code and be able to figure out if the current data structure is the best one for its current use
-* Improve data structures

-# Important properties
-* Signal filtering (ignore non-essential data to reduce the domain size)
-* Abstraction/simplification/class generation.
-Learn to group similar stimuli so that you do not have to learn about each of them individually.

 -->> Try to map the problem of learning mario to a function optimization problem

 How to encode in a neural network avoidance patterns?
 It's easy to encode in the network what we want it to do, but not what not to do.